mridul-g/Beyond-the-Buzz-Submission/readme.md

                         </code>
                     </pre>
                     <h2>Usage</h2>
-                    <p>The code reads in training and test datasets and applies various classifiers (Random Forest, Gradient Boosting, SVM, and Logistic Regression) to predict the verdict of a legal case based on input features.
+                    <p>The code reads in training and test datasets and applies various classifiers (Random Forest, Gradient Boosting, SVM, and Logistic Regression) to predict the verdict based on input features.
 The predictions are then saved to a CSV file for submission.</p>
                     <p>To use this code, you need to follow the steps below:</p>
                     <ol>
                         <li>Ensure that the required packages are installed (see Installation section).</li>